royrap/Finalscaps1-2/BUTTON_FUNCTIONALITY_AUDIT_REPORT.md

-# RoadAid Admin System - Button Functionality Audit Report
+# TalyerOTG Admin System - Button Functionality Audit Report
 **Date:** October 1, 2025
 **Status:** ✅ ALL BUTTONS FUNCTIONAL

 ## 🎯 Executive Summary

-All pages in your RoadAid admin system have been audited and verified.
+All pages in your TalyerOTG admin system have been audited and verified.
 Every button now has proper functionality - either connecting to existing pages, opening functional modals, or performing database operations.
 No more "Coming Soon" alerts!

 ---